supersonnic/aws-iot-challenge/README.md

 | Firehose delivery stream IoT_Dest_Data                  | DESTINATION_SQL_Data_STREAM      |

 5. AWS QuickSight Visualizations
  * Create a new visualization using S3 bucket data.
-Use the following manifest:
+Use manifest.json file with this code:
  ```
  {
     "fileLocations": [